Exploring Construction Industry Growth Trends

 Some look at construction labor productivity trends and say there is a constant, concerning decline, while others, like the BSL, state that productivity measurements are inherently flawed, making true productivity difficult to report.

 On the other hand, McKinsey & Company explains that labor productivity in the construction sector has averaged only 1% growth each year for two decades, while the world economy has a productivity growth rate of 2.8%.
 If the construction industry catches up in terms of productivity, it would boost the market’s value by about $1.6 trillion.

 What are the Fastest Growing Construction Markets?

-The U.S. population is expected to grow from 321.2 billion to 338 billion.
-This increase of people results in a rise of residential housing as well.
+The U.S. population is expected to increase from 336 million people in 2023 to 373 million people by 2053.
+This increase in people results in a consistent rise in demand for residential housing as well.
 This will escalate residential construction to the top of the growing markets’ list.

 The government plans to raise the budget by 1.9% to support home ownership, sustainable community and housing developments.
 This also provides access to affordable housing for homeless and vulnerable families.

-Commercial construction will also continue to grow.
-With more consumer spending and governmental investments in tourism, office buildings and retail space, commercial construction businesses will reap the rewards.
+Commercial construction and major construction projects will also continue to grow.
+With more consumer spending and governmental investments in tourism, office buildings, and retail space, commercial construction businesses will reap the rewards.

 Which Construction Markets Are Declining in Growth?